 The first bar that is quite different from vanilla Minecraft is the health bar.
 Instead of hearts, in TFC+, HP is shown as a red bar.
 You start with 1000 max HP, and this will vary depending on various factors, such as nutrition and XP level.
 HP will regenerate very slowly over time, as long as your hunger is above 25%.
 Even on a full stomach, you cannot heal very quickly.
 Healing can be accelerated by wading in hot spring water or by using sterile bandages, which restore 100 HP for each bandage used.

 Players can also be wounded, which has a variety of effects.
 You can only get wounded if you take 20% or more of your health in one hit.
 Having an untreated fractured bone slows the player's movement, while having a wound or a cut gradually damages the player for as long as the effect lasts.
+Specific wounds are inflicted by specific damage types.
 Fractures are only caused by crushing damage or falling damage, while wounds are caused by piercing damage and cuts are caused by slashing damage.
 The effects of wounds can be managed through medicine.